lsteved/hello-world/New SEC Survey Procedure.md

 - Note 2:
 As also noted in the Description...
 I removed the ability of Professors to Backup activities for the Survey Feedback Activity/module, though they can still back it up as part of a full course backup, and import the survey into other courses, etc.

+- Note 3:
+IMPORTANT UPDATE: Another update, regarding survey anonymity, was implemented on December 4, 2025.
+The moodle/course:manageactivities capability was removed for all instructors and TAs under the SEC Feedback activity module Permissions, in order to prevent possible changes to survey anonymity or completion tracking settings.
+This also removed the Settings menu entirely, as well as certain options under the 3 dot menu for the activity on the main course page.
+Therefore certain survey customizations will now need to be carried out by the Educational Technology Consultant, upon request.
+Instructor can still hide/unhide the surveys, as desired.
+(The survey resource sent out to instructors has been updated to reflect this change)

 ## Relevant Links
 [Student Experience of Courses module in the SEC course](https://moodle.mta.ca/mod/feedback/view.php?id=400586)